Information Sessions for Prospective Students

 Invitation to the Program (and the Waitlist)

-Final admission decisions are made on what we call a “3-Star” system.
+Final admission decisions are based on a combination of the interview, submitted materials, and the undergraduate GPA scores, all of which coalesce in what we call a “3-Star” decision.
 To be considered for admission, applicants must have had a successful interview (which would equate to 1-Star).
-That is, even if an applicant has high GRE and GPA scores, he/she will not be considered for admission unless he/she received a Star on the interview.
-Following a successful interview, applicants GRE and GPA scores are taken into consideration.
-Those with a GRE score of 300 or better earn 1-Star and those with an undergraduate GPA of 3.0 or higher earn 1-Star.
+That is, even if an applicant has a high GPA and evidence of prior experiences, they will not be considered for admission unless they received a Star on the interview.
+Following a successful interview, applicants’ submitted materials and GPA scores are taken into further consideration.
+Those with strong evidence of prior experiences that inform their future goals (as evidence by the letters of recommendation, Personal Goal Statement, and Professional Resume) earn 1-Star and those with an undergraduate GPA of 3.0 (or higher, based on the Counseling track) earn 1-Star.
 Thus, a competitive (i.e. 3 Star) applicant would look like this:

 • A successful interview: 1-Star

-A 2-Star applicant is typically someone who had a successful interview, an undergraduate GPA of 3.0 or higher, and a GRE score between 290 and 300.
+A 2-Star applicant is typically someone who had a successful interview, moderate evidence of prior experiences, and the appropriate undergraduate GPA.

-All similarly competitive applicants will be regrouped according to their GRE scores.
-Thus, the top applicants with 3-Stars will be rank ordered by GRE scores and the top applicants with 2-Stars will be ranked similarly.
+All similarly competitive applicants will be regrouped according to their GPA scores.
+Thus, the top applicants with 3-Stars will be rank ordered by GPA and the top applicants with 2-Stars will be ranked similarly.
 The top applicants will be offered admission with the remaining competitive applicants being placed on a wait list.

-For example, say there are 39 competitive applicants vying for 20 available openings in the Clinical Mental Health Counseling program: 17 of these applicants have 3-Stars and 12 applicants have 2-Stars.
-Each group will be rank ordered by GRE score with the highest scores at the top of the list.
-The 17 3-Star applicants will be offered admission along with the top 3 2-Star applicants.
+For example, say there are 45 competitive applicants vying for 25 available openings in the Clinical Mental Health Counseling program: 33 of these applicants have 3-Stars and 12 applicants have 2-Stars.
+Each group will be rank ordered by GPA with the highest scores at the top of the list.
+The top 25 3-Star applicants will be offered admission first and the remaining applicants will be placed on the waitlist.

-Following the earlier example, from the first 20 applicants offered admission, say that 5 choose to deny the admission.
-Therefore, the next top 5 2-Star applicants would be offered admission, with two weeks to respond, and so on until the 20 available openings have been filled.
+Following the earlier example, among the first 25 applicants offered admission, say that 5 choose to deny the offer.
+Therefore, the next top 5 applicants would be offered admission, with two weeks to respond, and so on until the 25 available openings have been filled.